MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

 Optimized text search differs from the traditional wildcard search using the '*' symbol in the following ways:

-- Optimized text search is always case insensitive, where wildcard search is case sensitive unless either the datase collation is insensitive or the '@' operator is prefixed.
+- Optimized text search is always case insensitive, where wildcard search is case sensitive unless either the dataset collation is insensitive or the '@' operator is prefixed.
 - Optimized text search is always accent insensitive, where wildcard search is accent sensitive unless either the datase collation is insensitive or the '@' operator is prefixed.
-- Optimized text search will search for words within fields, where wilcard search for letters within fields.
+- Optimized text search will search for words within fields, where wildcard search for letters within fields.
 That means full-text search can find words or prefixes of words within a field, but wildcard search can find arbitrary substrings within words.
 See examples below.

 ### Example

 If we have the following item in the database 'london swivel chair' then the query behavior will be as follows: